11,412 Adults Trained Through Behavioral Health Assessments & Counseling

 Life Happens.
 We Can Help.

-Since 1977, CARE of Southeastern Michigan has been a leader in substance use prevention and recovery services in Macomb County.
+Since 1977, CARE of Southeastern Michigan has been a leader in substance use prevention and recovery services in Southeast Michigan.
 An accredited and award-winning behavioral health nonprofit rooted in the community, CARE provides real-life solutions from early childhood to adulthood so we can live healthier lives.

 How We Can Help